dpasca/portfolio/proj_ai-rnd.md

 In my opinion, time-series prediction might be more challenging for backpropagation due to the chaotic nature of its task and loss-function, which must be carefully designed to avoid local minima and overfitting.

-This research also highlighted the profound effects of training data, network architecture, hyperparameters, and **loss function design**.
-Crafting a loss function is particularly nuanced in trading, where there isn't an universal truth: many suitable outcomes exist, some more relistic than others, when it comes to training a model.
+This research also highlighted the profound effects of training data, network architecture, hyper-parameters, and **loss function design**.
+Crafting a loss function is particularly nuanced in trading, where there isn't an universal truth: many suitable outcomes exist, some more realistic than others, when it comes to training a model.

 Technically, I honed my skills in using **PyTorch** both in Python and C++ (LibTorch), focusing on minimizing CPU-GPU data transfers, crucial for CPU-executed evolutionary strategies.